Feynman checkers: lattice quantum field theory with real time: Introduction

 A perspective approach to the problem is \emph{constructive field theory}, which constructs a continuum theory as a limit of discrete ones \cite{Glimm-Jaffe-12}.
 This leads to the \emph{consistency} question of whether the discrete objects indeed approximate the desired continuum ones.

 Constructive field theory is actually as old as quantum field theory itself.
 The most elementary model of electron motion known as \emph{Feynman checkers} or \emph{quantum walk} was introduced by R.Feynman in 1940s and first published in 1965 \cite{Feynman-Gibbs}.
 Consistency with continuum quantum mechanics was posed as a problem there \cite[Problem~2.6]{Feynman-Gibbs}; it was solved mathematically only recently \cite{SU-22}.
-See also surveys~\cite{Kempe-09,Konno-20,SU-22,Venegas-Andraca-12} on Feynman's model and its generalizations.
+See also surveys~\cite{ Konno-20,SU-22,Venegas-Andraca-12} on Feynman's model and its generalizations.

-In 1970s F.~Wegner and K.~Wilson introduced \emph{lattice gauge theory} as a computational tool for gauge theory describing all known interactions (except gravity); see \cite{Maldacena-16} for a popular-science introduction.
-This theory is \emph{Euclidean} in the sense that it involves \emph{imaginary} time.
-Euclidean lattice field theory became one of the main computational tools \cite{Rothe-12} and culminated in determining the proton mass theoretically with error less than $2\%$ in a sense.
+In \blueit{the} 1970s F.~Wegner and K.~Wilson introduced \emph{lattice gauge theory} as a computational tool for gauge theory describing all known interactions (except gravity); see \cite{Maldacena-16} for a popular-science introduction. \blueit{Electrons and more general \emph{fermions} are also incorporated in this theory.} This theory is \emph{Euclidean} in the sense that it involves \emph{imaginary} time.
+Euclidean lattice field theory became one of the main computational tools \cite{Rothe-12} and culminated in determining the proton mass theoretically with \blueit{an} error less than $2\%$ in a sense.
 There were developed methods to establish consistency, such as \emph{Reisz power counting theorem} \cite[\S13.3]{Rothe-12}.
-This lead to some rigorous constructions of field theories in dimension 2 and 3 \cite{Glimm-Jaffe-12}.
+This \blueit{led} to some rigorous constructions of field theories in dimensions 2 and 3 \cite{Glimm-Jaffe-12}.

 Euclidean theories are related to statistical physics via the equivalence between imaginary time and temperature \cite[\S V.2]{Zee-10}.
-For instance, Feynman checkers can be viewed as an Ising model at imaginary temperature \cite[\S2.2]{SU-22}, whereas \emph{Euclidean} theory of an electron is an Ising model at real temperature.
-S.~Smirnov and coauthors proved consistency for a wide class of $2$-dimensional models including the Ising one and some loop $O(n)$ models \cite{Smirnov-10}.
-Euclidean theories involving electrons suffer from \emph{fermion doubling}, unavoidable by the \emph{Nielsen--Ninomiya no-go theorem}, and often making them inconsistent \cite[\S4.2]{Rothe-12}. \mscomm{Contradiction?}
+For instance, Feynman checkers can be viewed as an Ising model at \blueit{an} imaginary temperature \cite[\S2.2]{SU-22}, whereas \emph{Euclidean} \blueit{fermions emerge, for instance, in the critical or near-critical Ising, dimer, and six-vertex models} at real temperature.
+S.~Smirnov and coauthors proved consistency \blueit{(in the above sense)} for a wide class of $2$-dimensional models including the Ising one and some loop $O(n)$ models \cite{Smirnov-10, KSS-23}. \blueit{The consistency for the six-vertex model is a hot research topic being developed by H.~Duminil-Copin and others \cite{Duminil-Copin-etal-22}.}